Etoposide use while Breastfeeding

 Summary of Use during Lactation

 Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy.
 It appears possible to breastfeed safely during intermittent therapy with etoposide after an appropriate period of breastfeeding abstinence.
 A period of at least 24 hours is required after a dose of 80 mg/sq m or less.
-Longer periods of abstinence may be required after higher doses.
+Others have suggested an abstinence period of 72 hours after etoposide use.

 Infant Levels.
 Relevant published information was not found as of the revision date.